 Q4: What are “shadow metrics” or “shadow transformations”?

 A shadow transformation occurs when a calculation is created outside official data pipelines.
+Examples include (same as Q1):

 - dashboard-level calculated fields